 Flyback diode wiring in a relay circuit.

-Note that the placement of the diode does not prevent a voltage spike from travelling to some downstream load.
+Note that the placement of the flyback diode does not prevent a voltage spike from traveling to some downstream load.
 Instead, it provides a path with low resistance that reroutes the current, thus the voltage spike at the downstream load will be much lower.
 Using a simple 1N4007 diode is sufficient to suppress large voltage spikes in a 24VDC relay with a diode protection circuit.

 Current flow through the flyback diode wiring in a relay circuit.

 You might have thought that placing flyback diodes in a relay circuit will solve all your electrical noise issues.
-That’s what I used to believe until I faced a mind boggling issue when a humidity controller that I designed was constantly resetting.
+That’s what I used to believe until I faced a mind-boggling issue when a humidity controller that I designed was constantly resetting.
 This was despite the fact that I used every relay with a diode protection circuit.

 The humidity controller was connected to external mechanical relays that controlled industrial heating elements.
 This routine project turned into a witch hunt for the problem causing the controller to reset.
 When you have tens of similar setups showing the same symptoms, it’s easy to assume that you’ve messed up the product design.

-After hours of trying out various power supplies, cables, grounding methods and electromagnetic interference (EMI) foil, it finally dawned upon me that perhaps it was the external mechanical relays that were causing the problem.
+After hours of trying out various power supplies, cables, grounding methods, and electromagnetic interference (EMI) foil, it finally dawned upon me that perhaps it was the external mechanical relays that were causing the problem.
 True to my suspicion, none of the external relays installed by the third party had a flyback diode circuit connected in parallel to their inductance coils.
-The resulting flyback voltages caused electrical interference over the connecting cable and into the humidity controller, thus causing the system reset.
+The resulting flyback voltages caused electrical interference over the connecting cable and into the humidity controller, thus causing the system to reset.

 In my practice, I place the flyback diodes as close as possible to the relay.
 A typical 1N4007 diode serves me well in most applications and it saves me from the problem of having to manually create footprints.
-More so, having good bill of material software, like Altium Designer’s management tool, makes managing their lifecycle and availability a breeze.
+More so, having a good bill of material software, like Altium Designer’s management tool, makes managing their lifecycle and availability a breeze.
 This is particularly useful when I repurpose older designs.